-300.9 USE OF FORCE ANALYSIS
+300.10 USE OF FORCE ANALYSIS

-At least annually, the Patrol Chief of Police should prepare an analysis report on use of force incidents.
-The report should be submitted to the Chief of Police.
-The report should not contain the names of officers, suspects, or case numbers, and should include:
+At least annually, the Patrol Chief Deputy should prepare an analysis report on use of force incidents.
+The report should be submitted to the Sheriff.
+The report should not contain the names of deputies, suspects, or case numbers, and should include:

 - (a) The identification of any trends in the use of force by members.

 - (b) Training needs recommendations.

 - (c) Equipment needs recommendations.

-(d) Policy revision recommendations.
+- (d) Policy revision recommendations.